cheredia19/wp-harris-trump-debate-claims/README.md

   yAxis="times"
 />

-One of the 15 Kamala Harris' phrases was labeled true by our team (The former president has said that climate change is a hoax), and another was false (Trump took out a full-page ad in the New York Times calling for the execution of five young Black and Latino boys who were innocent, referring to *The Central Park Five*). **Over half of the claims need additional context**, and two looked exaggerated.
+One of the 15 Kamala Harris' phrases was labeled **true** by our team (The former president has said that climate change is a hoax), and **another was false** (Trump took out a full-page ad in the New York Times calling for the execution of five young Black and Latino boys who were innocent, referring to *The Central Park Five*). **Over half of the claims need additional context**, and two looked **exaggerated**.

 <PlotlyBarChart
   data={{